flybywiresim/docs/docs/dev-corner/dev-guide/specific/javascript.md

 # Javascript

-Please utilize the following information when developing for the A32NX to keep your javascript functions clean.
+Please utilize the following information when developing for the A32NX to keep your JavaScript functions clean.

 ## Tips and Tricks